Geometric Time-Dependent Density Functional Theory

-\paragraph*{Conclusion.} We have proposed a new formulation of TDDFT based on geometric considerations.
-Our numerical simulations in the two-electron singlet case suggest that approximating the non-adiabatic correction $W^{\rm na}$ could be easier than the corresponding non-adiabatic part of the standard Kohn--Sham potential, because it is a much smoother function of both time and space.
-Our new formulation could thus be more adapted to the description of out-of-equilibrium processes.
+\paragraph*{Conclusion.} We have proposed a new TDDFT scheme based on geometric considerations.
+Our numerical simulations for the two-electron singlet suggest that approximating the non-adiabatic correction $W^{\rm na}$ could be easier than the corresponding non-adiabatic part of the standard KS potential, because it is a smoother function.
+Our new scheme could thus better describe out-of-equilibrium processes.
 In the companion article~\cite{MAQUI_finite-26_ppt} we study the mathematical foundations of our geometric approach for finite-dimensional systems.
 Future work will be devoted to constructing practical approximations of the geometric correction $W$ for real systems.

-\paragraph*{Acknowledgments.} This work has benefited from French State support managed by ANR under the France 2030 program through the MaQuI CNRS Risky and High-Impact Research programme (RI)$^2$ (grant agreement ANR-24-RRII-0001).
+\paragraph*{Acknowledgments.} This work has benefited from French State support managed by ANR under the France 2030 program through the MaQuI CNRS Risky and High-Impact Research program (RI)$^2$ (grant agreement ANR-24-RRII-0001).
+We thank the referees for useful comments.